RecipeShare Test Kitchen

-Crisp French meringue bars layered with hazelnut praline cream, silky buttercream and toasted hazelnuts for an elegant bite-sized dessert.
+Crisp French meringue bars layered with hazelnut praline cream, buttercream and toasted hazelnuts for a bite-sized dessert.

-Crisp French meringue bars layered with hazelnut praline cream, silky buttercream and toasted hazelnuts for an elegant bite-sized dessert.
+Crisp French meringue bars layered with hazelnut praline cream, buttercream and toasted hazelnuts for a bite-sized dessert.

 Chill the pastry cream fully before folding it into the buttercream so the praline cream sets with a stable texture.